 Don’t worry.
 If the ACT/SAT score has you placed in a higher level class, you will be allowed to stay in that class.

 How many times can a student take the math placement exam?

-The math placement exam can be taken 2 times during your Marshall University career.
-There must be at least one calendar month between tests.
+The math placement exam can be taken 3 times while pursuing an undergraduate degree at Marshall.
+There must be at least two weeks between tests.